 Find a site near you and register today!

 Scientists estimate that more than 17 billion pounds of plastic enter our ocean every year threatening marine life from corals polyps to sharks, the health of people, and local economies.
 By the year 2050, there will be more plastic in the ocean than fish!

-International Coastal Cleanup ( ICC) is the world's largest, one-day volunteer effort to clean up the marine environment.
+International Coastal Cleanup ( ICC) is the world's largest, one-day volunteer effort to clean up the marine environment and raise awareness for this issue.
 Spearheaded by the Ocean Conservancy, the annual effort, now in its 33rd year, takes place on the 3rd Saturday each September.

 VolunteerCleanup.org organizes Miami's regional ICC effort, with 40+ individual cleanup events across the county.
+See above for registration information.
 To find a site outside of Miami, please visit the Ocean Conservancy Page.

-Worldwide, thousands of volunteers from over 100 countries will spend their morning collecting millions of pounds of litter and debris on inland roadsides, coastal areas, inland lakes and rivers.
+Worldwide, thousands of volunteers from over 100 countries will spend their morning collecting millions of pounds of litter and debris on inland roadsides, coastal areas, inland lakes, and rivers.
 Volunteers will assist in this effort to clean and protect the environment by eliminating debris that injures wildlife, contaminates our beaches and waterways, and threatens boater safety in Miami-Dade County.

 The collection of this data by cleanup volunteers of all ages and the resulting report prepared by The Ocean Conservancy is used in the following ways:

 We need your help to keep this momentum going.
 Signup and help spread the word!

 Like us on Facebook: @VolunteerCleanup